 - Tracked Search Terms: Monitor terms, names, emails, or other personal data to see when they crop up on your site so you can take action to remove or modify them.

-- User Actions Log: Maintain complete oversight over actions being taken in the GDPR module which might affect data privacy.
+- User Actions Log: Maintain complete oversight over actions being taken in the Data Privacy module which might affect data privacy.

 Read more about this week's latest feature additions to the GDPR module.